slurmulon/bach/README.md

 `bach` is a semantic music notation designed to be both human and computer friendly.

+Although its primary domain is music, `bach` enables the synchronization of rhythmic timelines with just about anything.

 The project is pre-alpha and is not should **not** be considered stable for production use.

 ## Goals

-- Native support for semantic music constructs such as chords and scales
+- Easily support semantic music constructs such as chords and scales
+- Seamless synchronization with associated data by minimizing the complexities around timing
 - Allow for alternative real-time representations of music (e.g. visual instead of just audio)
-- Seamless synchronization with associated audio data by minimizing the complexities around timing
 - Easy to read for both humans and computers
 - Easy to translate from sheet music
 - Small learning curve
 - Highly productive
 - Trivial to interpret compiled output.
 Writing `bach` engines should be easy!
-- Keeps your definitions DRY

 ## Design